cerebral/cerebral/packages/docs/content/api/02_state.en.md

 ---

 ## State
 State can be defined at the top level in the controller and/or in each module.
 State is defined as plain JavaScript value types.
-Arrays, objects, strings, numbers and booleans.
+Objects, arrays, strings, numbers and booleans.
 This means that the state is serializable.
 There are no classes or other abstractions around state.
-This makes it easier to reason about how state is translated into user interface, it can be stored on server/local storage and the debugger can now visualize all the state of the application.
+This is an important choice in Cerebral that makes it possible to track changes to update the UI, store state on server/local storage and passing state information to the debugger.

 ```js
 import {Controller} from 'cerebral'